dimasmith/brainterpreter/docs/znai/implementation/components.md

 You may replace the virtual machine and compile to JVM class file instead.
 Or you may parse different language into the AST and use brainpreter VM to run your code.

+All the components are implemented in Rust programming language.
+The default build of the brainterpreter package contains a library crate with main components.
+You can use or replace components in your own programs.

 # Parser

 A parser is responsible for transforming the source code into the Abstract Syntax Tree (AST).